Translate

 Anti-LGBTQ+ Legislation

 This session, a series of over 30 bills targeted LGBTQ+ youth and families in New Hampshire.
 New Futures worked throughout the session with coalition partners to protect the health and rights of LGBTQ+ youth.
-Most of the bills were defeated throughout the session, but four remaining bills are heading to Governor Sununu’s desk.
-There’s still time to email or call the Governor to urge him to veto these harmful bills and keep New Hampshire inclusive and welcoming for all.
+Most of the bills were defeated throughout the session, but four remaining bills went to Governor Sununu’s desk, and he signed three of them into law.
 Learn more about the bills below.

 Discrimination in Public Spaces